gobbcuh/simple-voting-system/README.md

 ## **🌐 Why It’s Local (For Now)**
 This isn’t a fully online voting system yet.
 It’s more of a **local application** that mimics how an online system works.
 It runs directly on your computer and doesn’t require the internet or a web server to operate.

-I haven’t deployed it to a web server because I’m still focusing on learning the basics, but making it truly online is one of my goals.
-In the future, I’d like to add features like:
-- **🌍 Online accessibility**: Allowing users to vote remotely over the internet.
-- **🗄️ Database integration**: Storing registrations and votes so they’re not lost when the app is closed.
-- **🔐 Improved security**: Adding encryption to protect user data.
-- **🎨 Polished interface**: Enhancing the design for a smoother user experience.

----

-## **💡 Why I Made This**

 I wanted to dive into real-world programming exercises to help me improve my skills in Python.
 Though it’s a simple project at the moment, it’s been a great way to understand concepts like registration, input validation, and basic security.
 This is just the beginning, and I’m excited to keep refining it and eventually make it fully online.